 Types of cuts and boot styles

-Because hiking boots come in different cuts, you should pick a pair that is ideal for your type of adventure:
+Because hiking boots come in different cuts, you should pick a pair that is ideal for your kind of adventure:

 - Low cut – for lightweight, casual hiking.
 These boots are best worn on well-maintained trails.
-In this case the best are light hiking shoes, which are perfect for day hiking.
+In this case, the best is light hiking shoes, which are perfect for day hiking.

-- High-cut – the best for adventurous hikers, who are thinking about exploring potentially dangerous terrains. (mountaineering boots – designed for rocky territory, glacial trails, snowy paths).
+- High-cut – the best for adventurous hikers, who are thinking about exploring potentially tenuous ground. (mountaineering boots – designed for rocky territory, glacial trails, snowy paths).

 Hope this little guide will help you find the hiking boots that are going to be your best companion in any hiking tour.
 If you choose smartly, they will take you for sure on many adventures!